gdiaz384/py3translationServer/README.md

 pip install ctranslate2==3.24.0
 pip install fairseq # This will not work.
-Use one of the URL's in the install fairseq section instead. pip install streamlit #Optional. pip install pywin32 #Optional, for Windows only. pip install pyinstaller pyinstaller --version   # To make sure it installed. cd py3translationServer   # Change to the folder that has py3translationServer.py
+Use one of the URL's in the install fairseq section instead. pip install streamlit #Optional. pip install pywin32 #Optional.
+This library is for Windows only. pip install pyinstaller pyinstaller --version   # To make sure it installed. cd py3translationServer   # Change to the folder that has py3translationServer.py